Board of Directors

 David currently serves on the boards of EnergyHub and Duke University's Nicholas School of the Environment.
 He holds a Bachelor of Arts with High Honors from Wesleyan University, a Master of Environmental Management from Duke University, and a Master of Business Administration from the Tuck School of Business at Dartmouth.

-Arthur Coviello, Executive Vice President, EMC Corporation (NYSE:EMC) and President, RSA, the Security Division of EMC, serves on the EnerNOCs Board of Directors and is a member of the Company's Audit Committee and Compensation Committee.
+Arthur Coviello, Executive Vice President, EMC Corporation (NYSE:EMC) and President, RSA, the Security Division of EMC, serves on EnerNOC's Board of Directors and is a member of the Company's Audit Committee and Compensation Committee.

 Richard Dieter serves on the EnerNOC Board of Directors, is Chairman of the Audit Committee, and serves on the Compensation Committee.
 He is a retired Accounting and Audit Partner, Arthur Andersen; a former member of AICPA Auditing Standards Board; and the Former Chairman of the AICPA-SEC International Task Force.
-He received his M.S. degree from the University of Massachusetts, Amherst, and his B.S. degree from Boston University.
+He received his Master of Science degree from the University of Massachusetts, Amherst, and his Bachelor of Science degree from Boston University.

 TJ Glauthier serves on the EnerNOC Board of Directors, is Chairman the Company's Compensation Committee, and serves on both the Nominating and Governance and Audit Committees.
 Previously he has served as CEO and President of the Electricity Innovation Institute and as the Deputy Secretary and COO of the U.S. Department of Energy.
 He received his Master of Business Administration from Harvard Business School and his Bachelor of Arts from Claremont McKenna College.